stefanov-sm/Database-XI/Window functions TODO.md

 ```
 ![image](https://github.com/user-attachments/assets/ed2be3c8-8af4-432d-95ab-084f2b9824c4)

+## To do
+#### A simplified - yet realistic - bank account statement
 - What is the ballance per person now? (a result per person)
-- What has the ballance been for every person after every transaction of his? (a result per transaction)
+- What has the ballance been for every person after every transaction of his? (a result per transaction, may filter by person_id)